read

 precision, more specificity, and better ongoing monitoring than eMoney’s

 retirement module.
-And it costs less than half as much.
+And it costs less.
 The guardrails

 framework gives you a client communication language that